-The Johnson family loves camping, but hates forgetting important kitchen tools at home.
-So, they created Tailgate N Go, a portable kitchen for camping and outdoor recreation.
-The sharks had a healthy debate about the product during the
+The Johnson family loves camping, so they created a portable kitchen for camping and outdoor recreation.
+The sharks have a healthy debate about the product during the

 Shark Tank Tailgate N Go Update